 Estimated bulk H diffusivity during dehydration of natural olivine

-We use the H+ diffusivities determined at the end of each experiment, i.e., the data in San Carlos olivine SC1-2 after 68 hours of heating at 800°C and in the Kilauea Iki olivine after 8 hours of heating at 1000°C, combined with the diffusivity || a for the untreated Kilauea Iki olivine at 1200°C, to estimate rough Arrhenius laws for bulk H+ in natural Fe-bearing olivine in all three directions during dehydration (Figure 12).
+Although the treated crystals show some complex phenomena, such as rapid reorganization of peaks and rate changes with time, we use the H+ diffusivities determined at the end of each experiment, (i.e., the data in San Carlos olivine SC1-2 after 68 hours of heating at 800°C and in the Kilauea Iki olivine after 8 hours of heating at 1000°C) combined with the diffusivity || a for the untreated Kilauea Iki olivine at 1200°C, to estimate common Arrhenius laws for bulk H+ in natural Fe-bearing olivine in all three directions during dehydration (Figure 12).
 For convenience, we assume a constant activation energy of 130 kJ/mol and vary the pre-exponential factor D0, which, as plotted in Figure 12, is 10-5.4 m2/s || a, 10-6.9 m2/s || b, and 10-6.6 m2/s || c.
 The errors on these estimates are difficult to estimate with only 2 to 3 data points, and additional data, particularly at high temperatures, would be very useful.
 The final diffusivity estimates for [Ti] and [Si] are similar to those for bulk H+ and so are likely to follow similar Arrhenius laws.

 Discussion